 This ceremony took place after pepi’s pito/cord came off, about a week or so after birth.
 The pito could be disposed of at the time or kept until the next ceremony.
 The disposal was by burial under or in a tree or a rock special prayer to acknowledge its essential function in keeping pepi alive in the whenua/womb and it was returning to its beginnings.

-Mama and pepi received manuhiri/visitors for a ceremony to ‘greet the baby’, which included speeches, waiata, oriori and gifts.
+Mama and pepi received manuhiri/visitors for a ceremony to ‘greet the baby’, which included speeches, waiata, lullabys/oriori and gifts.
 The waiata and oriori were delivered by both the father’s and the mother’s whānau.
 These welcomed the child and traced their journey from the atua/gods to the whānau union of the kikiri/embryo to birth.
 The pepi was encouraged to learn and grow with the wisdom of the different atua, the tūpuna mana and the whānau.
 There was no meal or feast at this ceremony.
-All the gifts and food were put aside until the next ceremony, Te Rite Tohi.
+All the gifts and food were put aside until the next ceremony, te Tohi Rite.

 3. Te Rite Tohi – The Naming Ceremony